-Policy HE3 in the North Hertfordshire Local Plan seeks to prevent unnecessary harm to (or loss of) these buildings, unless the harm or loss can be justified.
-Policy G5 in the Neighbourhood Plan complements this, by creating a positive expectation that any proposals affecting such assets should seek to conserve or enhance their special qualities, and be informed and justified by an understanding of their value.
+Policy HE3 in the North Hertfordshire Local Plan seeks to prevent harm to (or loss of) these buildings, unless the harm or loss can be justified.
+Policy G5 in the Neighbourhood Plan complements this, by creating a positive expectation that proposals affecting local heritage assets should seek to conserve or enhance their special qualities, and be informed and justified by an understanding of their value.

-North Hertfordshire District Council maintains a register of buildings of local importance in Baldock7, to which this policy applies.
-The policy also applies to the remains of the garden at Quickswood Farm, to the north of Clothall, which has been identified by the Hertfordshire Gardens Trust as being of significant historic value8.
+North Hertfordshire District Council maintains a register of buildings of local importance in Baldock10, to which Policy G5 applies.
+The policy also applies to the remains of the garden at Quickswood Farm, to the north of Clothall.
+These have been identified by the Hertfordshire Gardens Trust as being of significant historic value, sufficient to justify their inclusion on a local list of heritage assets11.